GrowinScala/Flipper/generator/README.md

 To generate a PDF file from a JSON String you need to call the **`convertJSONtoPDF`** function.
-This function can be called by simply passing the JSON String, by passing the JSON String and a CSS file, by passing the JSON String, and a CSS String, by passing the JSON String and a Config.
-The Config is a class implemented that contains some configurations for the PDF file, these are text color, font size, text alignment, font family and font weight.
+This function can be called by simply passing the JSON String, by passing the JSON String and a CSS file, by passing the JSON String, and a CSS String, by passing the JSON String and a Generator.Config.
+The Generator.Config is a class implemented that contains some configurations for the PDF file, these are text color, font size, text alignment, font family and font weight.
 This function returns a Boolean saying if the conversion was successful and the output file shows in **`./`**.